 The new regulations may only be in the works…but don’t just wait for the FAR update to make your website digitally accessible.
 While there currently isn’t a law requiring websites to be compliant, any business can be sued for noncompliance under the ADA.
 In the past several years the USA has actually seen a substantial rise in web accessibility lawsuits, tied to Title III of the Americans with Disabilities Act.

 That number of lawsuits (and the rise of digital accessibility awareness in general) is expected to continue growing, especially in the wake of the Supreme Court siding with a disabled man in an ADA case against Domino’s last year.

 Even setting the impending threat of litigation aside, contractors will be unable to do business with the federal government once the update rolls out, unless they have a digitally accessible website.

 There’s no denying it: we live in a digital world.
 And in the professional world where it’s basically an unspoken rule that a business ought to have an online presence to accompany their physical location (if not replace it altogether), regulating websites is a natural progression for accessibility standards.

 Protect yourself legally and avoid the chaotic rush of businesses trying to become accessible all at once down the road — and more importantly, ensure that your website it fit for all users, simply because everyone should be able to find the information they need for daily life.
 Make sure your business website is accessible today.

 Need to make your website compliant or have questions about the process?
-Sign up for a no-obligation, free consultation with one of our Online ADA accessibility experts to discuss your website and how we can help make your digital accessibility experience as easy as possible.
+Contact us to find out how we can help make your digital accessibility experience as easy as possible.